maravajjulatejaswini/vitaPath/README.md

-# vitaPath is a web app developed using flask that handles the job of detecting vitamin deficiencies using Machine Learning algorithms through images.
+# vitaPath is a web app developed majorly using python's flask that handles the job of detecting vitamin deficiencies using Machine Learning models through images.